France suspends all Brazil flights due to virus variants - WTMJ

 Prime Minister Jean Castex announced the suspension to parliament.

-“We note that the situation is getting worse and so we have decided to suspend all flights between Brazil and France until further notice,” Castex said.
+“We note that the situation is getting worse and so we have decided to suspend all flights between Brazil and France until further notice,” Castex said, drawing scattered applause from lawmakers.

 Although France has seen comparatively few known cases of the P.1 variant striking Brazil, the ravages it is causing in Latin America’s largest nation are increasingly raising alarm bells in France.

 Castex noted that travelers from Brazil already needed to test negative for the virus before their departure and upon arrival in France, and also quarantine for 10 days.
-But the government has also been facing mounting calls from health experts for a flight suspension to further limit potential spread.
+But the government was also facing mounting calls from health experts for a flight suspension to further limit potential spread.

 Boris Vallaud, a lawmaker for the opposition Socialists, called the flight suspension “necessary and a very good decision.”